bitcointranscripts/bitcointranscripts/bitcoin-explained/peer-to-peer-encryption.md

 Basically, the problem is that Bitcoin nodes are talking to each other in a way that anybody with access to the network can eavesdrop on it.
 Especially, people with physical access to the network, so they could have a machine on the wire.
 This could be somebody monitoring your home, this could be your internet provider monitoring all their customers, this could be a spy agency monitoring all the internet companies, even without the internet companies knowing that this is happening.
-And they can basically see exactly which node is sending which transaction to which other node (if they wanted to).
+And they can basically see exactly which node is sending which transaction to which other node, if they wanted to.
 I don't know if they're doing that.
 Maybe they really don't care.
 I haven't seen any evidence that they're doing it.